catalyzeio/stratum-docs/troubleshooting/cli-troubleshooting.md

 ## Installation
 - ** -bash: catalyze: command not found**
 	- **Potential Issue:** You have not added the catalyze CLI binary to your PATH environment variable.
 	- **Potential Solution:** You can add the Catalyze CLI to your `PATH` environment variable by running `export PATH=$PATH:/path/to/your/catalyze/cli/binary` or adding that line to your bash profile.
-(TODO: add link for this)

 ## Update
-	(TODO: add content)
+- **[fatal] A required update has been applied.
+Please re-run this command.**
+	- **Potential Issue:** Your user cannot write to the file or directory the Catalyze CLI binary is stored in.
+	- **Potential Solution:** `sudo chown -R $(whoami) /path/to/your/cli/binary` If this doesn't work you can uninstall and [reinstall the CLI](https://github.com/catalyzeio/cli).

 ## Pod ID Not Found
 - ** fatal (0) Pod ID Not Found: Invalid Pod ID specified in X-Pod-ID header**